klippa-app/nativescript-http/README.md

 // ... code

-// Add our plugin on top.
+// Add our plugin to the webpack plugins array.
 plugins: [
-            new NativeScriptHTTPPlugin(),
             // ... other plugins
+            new NativeScriptHTTPPlugin()
 ]

 // ... code